My story

 Still employed by Universal, I returned to the company’s international headquarters in St James' Square in March 2000.
 For the first four months the company provided us with a flat just off Marble Arch and this couldn't have been a nicer way to fall back in love with central London during the beautiful spring and summer of that year.
 Later we moved out to Richmond and spent the next 10 years developing Bute Cottage in Petersham.

 My return to London in 2000 coincided with the peak of the dot-com boom.
 Though we wouldn't know it until much later, it was also the historic peak of the global recorded music market.
-Over the next few years the value of the industry declined by about a third due to the impact of unauthorised file-sharing.
+Over the next few years the value of the industry shrank by about a third due to the impact of unauthorised file-sharing.
 But at the time London was buzzing with the anticipation of further extraordinary growth yet to come.
 It was a particularly exciting time to be in a record company: full of bright sparks, blue-sky thinking, and beautifully constructed PowerPoint slides.

 I was asked to project-manage the development of an embryonic and innovative concept which we named Voxstar.
 The project aimed to capture the potential of new media and technology and transform the consumer experience of engaging with music and artists.